|Nutrition Facts (per serving)|

 |Saturated Fat 8g||39%|

 |Total Carbohydrate 22g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This quiche Lorraine recipe yields a rich egg pie and hails from the mountainous region of Lorraine in northern France.
-Sufficient for a filling meal in itself, quiche Lorraine has been adapted over the years from a humble custard and bacon pie to the substantial cheese, bacon, and egg creation that it is known for today.
+Quiche Lorraine is a rich egg pie that hails from the mountainous region of Lorraine in northern France.
+Popularly served as a starter, it's also sufficient for a filling meal in itself and is regularly served for breakfast or brunch.
+Over the years, quiche Lorraine has been adapted from a humble custard and bacon pie to the substantial cheese, bacon, and egg creation that it is known as today.

-- Preheat the oven to 375 degrees.
-Fit the pastry into a deep-dish pie pan.
+Preheat the oven to 375 F. Meanwhile, fit the pastry into a deep-dish pie pan.

-- Bake the quiche for 45-50 minutes, until the eggs are set in the middle.
+Bake the quiche for 45 to 50 minutes, until the eggs are set in the middle.
+Cool slightly before serving.